 Your pores are cosy houses/shopping bags for a hair and an oil gland – also known as a sebum gland.
-Every pore you have is home to a sebum gland, they’re like a shopping bag inside of a shopping bag or one of those rucksacks with an over the shoulder straw.
+Every pore you have is home to a sebum gland, they’re like a shopping bag inside of a shopping bag.
 Their purpose – to keep the hair they’re growing luscious and to keep your skin hydrated – because oil locks in water.

 When your sebum glands are stimulated (we’ll talk more about what could be triggering yours soon) to make more sebum, they get bigger/they pump out more sebum into your pore.